 Advantages and disadvantages of PaaS

 The whole concept and implementation of PaaS will be understood clearly only when you come to know about its Pros and Cons.
 The biggest advantage of PaaS is the level of control it provides over the software platform and the applications that are being built on it to the IT administrators.
-The disadvantage of PaaS is that if there is an issue with the hardware or the operating system that the platform is built upon, you won’t be able to control it as you have the control only on what is built in the platform.
+The disadvantage of PaaS is that if there is an issue with the hardware or the operating system that the platform is built upon, you won’t be able to control it as you have control only over what is built in the platform.

 SaaS stands for “Software as a Service” and refers to cloud-based software that is purchased on a subscription basis and is delivered via the internet.
 SaaS is always hosted online by a company